Ukraine reports more Russian drone attacks

 Klitschko said 22 drones were destroyed over Kyiv, three in the outlying Kyiv region and 15 over neighboring provinces.

-Energy infrastructure facilities in the capital were damaged and an explosion occurred in one city district, the mayor said.
+Energy infrastructure facilities were damaged as the result of the attack and an explosion occurred in one city district, the mayor said.
 It wasn’t immediately clear whether that was caused by drones or other munitions.
-A 19-year-old man was hospitalized with wounds, Klitschko added, and emergency power outages were underway.
+A wounded 19-year-old man was hospitalized, Klitschko added, and emergency power outages were underway in the capital.

-In the outlying Kyiv region, which was also attacked with drones, a “critical infrastructure object” and residential buildings were hit, Gov. Oleksiy Kuleba said.
+In the outlying Kyiv region a “critical infrastructure object” and residential buildings were hit, Gov. Oleksiy Kuleba said.

 Seven drones were shot down over the southern Mykolaiv region, according to Gov. Vitali Kim, and three more were shot down in the southeastern Dnipropetrovsk region, Gov. Valentyn Reznichenko said.